Quantum Deep Reinforcement Learning for Robot Navigation Tasks: Quantum Deep Reinforcement Learning

 \subsection{Quantum Computing}

-We give a short introduction into common notation of quantum computing and refer the interested reader to \cite{nielsen2010} for a comprehensive explanation of basic and advanced concepts of this topic.
-The fundamental objects in quantum computing are qubits, which are the analogon to bits in classical computing.
-Unlike classical bits, which can be in one of the two states 0 and 1, a qubit can be in a state, which is a linear combination of those states.
+We give a short introduction to the common notation of quantum computing and refer the interested reader to~\cite{nielsen2010} for a comprehensive explanation of basic and advanced concepts of this topic.
+The fundamental objects in quantum computing are qubits, analogous to bits in classical computing.
+Unlike classical bits, which can be in one of the two states, $0$ and $1$, a qubit can be in a state, which is a linear combination of those states.
 Using the bra-ket notation, a qubit state $\ket{\Psi}$ can be written as

 where $\ket{0}$ and $\ket{1}$ are basis states of the underlying single-qubit Hilbert Space.
-During the probabilistic measurement process, the qubit will collapse to one of the two basis states and $|\alpha|^2$ and $|\beta|^2$ can be interpreted as the probabilities for the respective basis states.
+During the probabilistic measurement process, the qubit will collapse to one of the two basis states, and $|\alpha|^2$ and $|\beta|^2$ can be interpreted as the probabilities for the respective basis states.
 Before the measurement, the state can be modified by applying quantum gates $U$